-English and Spanish are the two most widely spoken languages in Puerto Rico, a country with a literacy rate of 99%.
+English and Spanish are the two most widely spoken languages in Puerto Rico, a US territory with a literacy rate of 99%.
 Before Spanish occupation of Puerto Rico, the languages spoken in the country were of Taino descent.
-The languages of Puerto Rico represent more than identity but also the country’s history.
+The languages of Puerto Rico represent more than identity but also the island’s history.
 The two principal languages in the country are a result of foreigner occupation and changing political landscapes.

 English is another of the official languages, although it falls short on popularity.
 Less than 10% of Puerto Ricans speak the language.
-English was introduced in the country after the US seized the country from Spain in 1898.
+English was introduced after the US seized Puerto Rico from Spain in 1898.
 The US government instituted both English and Spanish as official languages of the US administration.
 Institution of English as the language of instruction in schools was challenged in 1930 by ethnic forces.
 Spanish was subsequently made the language of instruction while English was made the second language.
-Puerto Ricans are renowned for curating ‘Spanglish’ which is a mixture of Spanish and English.
+Puerto Ricans are renowned for curating "Spanglish" which is a mixture of Spanish and English.
 The language is spoken mostly in or near tourism centers.

 What Language is Spoken in Puerto Rico?